 - b.
-Scan once by scanning horizontally, then again vertically if no chip was found. - \\Note: After the scanner is turned on, the button must be held down during the entire scanning reading or it will not detect the presence of a microchip. - 4.
+Scan once by scanning horizontally, then again vertically if no chip was found. - Note: After the scanner is turned on, the button must be held down during the entire scanning reading or it will not detect the presence of a microchip. - 4.
 Contact Riley County Police Department Dispatch at 785.537.2112 - a.
 File a lost pet report. - b.
-If owners is known, notate information on Good Samaritan Physical Exam Form & Release. - 5.
-Provide Good Samaritan information on what to do with lost pets in Manhattan, KS and community cats, if applicable.
+If responsible party is known, notate information on Good Samaritan Physical Exam Form & Release. - 5.
+Provide Good Samaritan information on what to do with lost pets in Manhattan, KS and community cats, if applicable. - a.

-- a.
 T. Russell provides service to the City of Manhattan and areas of Riley County that are not within city limits.
-They will accept dog GSAs that are healthy and considered a nuisance to the community.
-Client-owned animals that are healthy can be surrendered by their owner by scheduling an appointment directly with the shelter (TRRAS). - b.
-There is currently limited coverage available in some communities.
-These situations will be evaluated on a case-by-case basis once the appropriate officials are contacted. - c.
-Stray, uninjured animals found in Pottawatomie County, and the cities of Riley, Wamego, Ogden, and Saint George should be reported to the designated law enforcement official for that community. - d.
-The following service and reporting agencies can be contacted based on the location the GSA was found: - i.
-Geary County: Geary County Sheriff: 785-238-2261 - ii.
-Junction City: JC Animal Shelter: 785-238-1359 or JCPD: 785-762-5912 - iii.
-Leonardville: City of Leonardville: 785-293-5211 or RCPD: 785-537-2112 Ext 0 - iv.
-Manhattan: T. Russell Reitz: 785-587-2783 or RCPD: 785-537-2112 Ext 0 - v.
-Ogden: City of Ogden Animal Control: 785-539-0311 or RCPD: 785-537-2112 Ext 0 - vi.
-Pottawatomie County: Pottawatomie County Sheriff: 785-457-3481 - vii.
-Randolph: RCPD: 785-537-2112 Ext 0 - viii.
-Riley County (only areas that are unincorporated): T. Russell Reitz: 785-587-2783 or RCPD: 785-537-2112 Ext 0 - ix.
-Riley (City of Riley): City of Riley: 785-485-2802 or RCPD: 785-537-2112 Ext 0 - x.
-Saint George: St. George PD: 785-494-2556 - xi.
-Wamego: Wamego PD: 785-456-9553 - xii.
-Fort Riley: Fort Riley Stray Facility: 785-239-6183 - e.
+They will accept GSAs that are healthy and considered a nuisance to the community.
+Client owned animals that are healthy can be surrendered by scheduling an appointment directly with the shelter (TRRAS). - b.
+There is currently no coverage for the cities of Leonardville, Riley, and Ogden.
+These situations will be evaluated on a case-by-case basis. - c.
+Stray uninjured animals found in Pottawatomie County, and the cities of Riley, Wamego, Ogden, and Saint George should be reported to the designated law enforcement official for that community. - d.
+Junction City Animal Shelter provides coverage for Junction City and can be reached at 785.762.5912.

+- e.
 GSAs not eligible for transfer to one of the above agencies will be reviewed on a case-by-case basis. - f.
 When the animal is stable, the VHC will release the animal to a Kansas licensed shelter.
 If the Good Samaritan wishes to apply to adopt the animal, they must contact the responsible party for adoption instructions. - g.
 Do not post pictures or information of the GSA online. - 6.
 Perform physical exam and triage - a.
-If the animal is admitted with non-critical disease or injury, provide basic medical interventions and transfer to responsible party as soon as possible.
-If presented after hours, transfer to Pet Health the following business day.
-There may be an ACO available during daytime weekend days, so animals meeting this criteria may be able to be transferred to T. Russell animal shelter on the weekend if it is one they are willing to take. - b.
+If the animal is admitted with non-critical disease or injury, provide basic medical interventions and transfer to responsible party as soon as possible. - b.
 For severe pain, injury, or disease, provide basic medical interventions in order to make the animal comfortable.
 Laboratory tests/radiographs should not be performed unless they are vital to the outcome of the patient.
 If treatment is estimated to exceed \$200.00, clinician must obtain approval from the section head, Hospital Administrator, or Associate Dean of Clinical Programs.
 Additional treatment will be directed by appropriate animal shelter based on shelter with jurisdiction. - c.
 For liability reasons, if euthanasia is warranted, two DVMs must agree that euthanasia is in the best interest of the patient and both clinicians must sign the Good Samaritan Intake form.
 A final patient report must be completed by the primary clinician on the case.
-This information will be sent to the responsible party so they can maintain in their animal logs and notify inquiring owners of outcome.

-- 7. Patient can be housed in a cage, Ward 2, or a Run with an appropriate ID card and identification collar.
+This information will be sent to the responsible party so they can maintain in their animal logs and notify inquiring owners of outcome. - 7.
+Patient can be housed in a cage, Ward 2, or a Run with an appropriate ID card and identification collar.
 Species and/or age-appropriate food, water, bedding, external heat, and litter box must be provided to the patient as appropriate. - 8.
 Contact responsible party (contact information noted in medical record if available) to update about admission and condition of animal - d.
 Responsible party may agree to arrange discharge of animal. - e.
 Responsible party may agree to transfer ownership/account information and take over financial responsibility of patient. - f.
 Responsible party may need to discuss case further with shelter veterinarian to determine whether appropriate care can be continued at the shelter or not.
 While waiting, patient may be transferred to account of responsible party.